CodeYourFuture/JavaScript-Core-1-Coursework-Week1/exercises/B-hello-world/README.md

 - Try to `console.log()` something different.
 For example, 'Hello World.
 I just started learning JavaScript!'.
 - Try to console.log() several things at once.
 - What happens when you get rid of the quote marks?
   -Answer: It generates a syntax error message
 - What happens when you console.log() just a number
--Answer:
+  -Answer: An error is generated when I console.log(44), i.e.just a number